bekatresh/ECE-445/notebooks/Eshrit/Entries.md

 # Date: March 25

 We soldered 90% of the board adding the other components to the PCB and the sensors.
 Some surface mount components and a couple other components remained to be soldered.
 The USB to UART component used to program the microcontroller was almost impossible to solder.
+The replacement component could not be incorporated into our schematic.

 <img width="449" alt="Screen Shot 2023-05-04 at 12 28 10 PM" src="https://user-images.githubusercontent.com/117782788/236282395-e68930b3-49a5-43ae-9718-8331c41e3c16.png">